-Globalization has torn down walls, dissolved old hierarchies, and brought cultures closer together; however, this newfound cultural proximity has also created burning issues of integration and migration facing Denmark and Europe today.
+Globalization has dissolved old hierarchies and brought cultures closer together; however, this newfound cultural proximity has also created challenges of integration and migration facing Denmark and Europe today.

 - Through workshops with diverse guest speakers, take part in debates that handle the most current issues of our society

-- During Core Course Week and on field studies in Copenhagen, explore the transition of previously homogeneous Denmark and neighboring countries brought about by immigration from non-Western countries
+- During Core Course Week, explore the transition of previously homogeneous Denmark and Sweden brought about by immigration from non-Western countries

-- Travel on a faculty-led study tour to hear personal stories and explore current issues surrounding cultural divisions and political tensions
+- Travel on a faculty-led Study Tour to Rome to hear personal stories and explore current issues surrounding cultural integration and divisions, as well as political tensions

 Cultural Diversity and Integration